mkpaz/aboutfx/README.md

 ###### [Undecorated interactive stage style](https://github.com/openjdk/jfx/pull/594)

 Making undecorated windows resizable is very painful.
-There're [number of implementations](https://stackoverflow.com/questions/19455059/allow-user-to-resize-an-undecorated-stage) and none of them work good.
+There're [number of implementations](https://stackoverflow.com/questions/19455059/allow-user-to-resize-an-undecorated-stage) but none of them work well.
 The PR introduces `StageStyle.UNDECORATED_INTERACTIVE` which is similar to `StageStyle.UNDECORATED`, but adds platform-specific interactions to the window.
 For all platforms, this includes move and resize behaviors.
-On Windows, it also includes Aero behaviors (snap to screen edges, dock at top to maximize, etc.).
+On Windows, it also includes Aero behaviors (snap to screen edges, dock at top to maximize etc).

 ###### [CSS transitions](https://github.com/openjdk/jfx/pull/870)